4 Ways to Boost Customer Retention

 Remember that there are numerous ways in which you can target users – from YouTube, mobile app, website, among others.

 Secondly, this is how Google Ads works.
-Say a customer wants to buy hair color.
+Say a customer wants to buy hair colour.
 Do you think they’ll end up clicking on the first four options highlighted below or will they scroll down?
 Our bet is on the former because it’s convenient and quick:

 Key Takeaway: According to a study by Nielsen, most customers need an average of six visits before making a purchase.
 In such a scenario, using the Google Ads re-targeting feature – with the right ads, at the right time, placed at the right place – can make all the difference in your marketing mix.

 Also Read: How to Create Dynamic Search Ads

 4. Encourage Customer Feedback all the Way

 “91% of millennials trust online reviews as much as friends and family. – Brightlocal